 In order to achieve its investment objective, the Investment Manager may use TRSs to obtain synthetic exposure to single stock equities and equity indices.
-The limitations on the Sub-fund's use of TRSs are explained in Appendix III.
+The limitations on the Fund's use of TRSs are explained in Appendix III.

-Subject to the limitations referred to above, any assets of the Sub-fund may be subject to TRSs.
-Up to 300% of the Sub-fund's assets may be the subject of TRSs, with an expectation that at any time up to 300% of the Sub-fund's assets may be subject to such arrangements.
+Subject to the limitations referred to above, any assets of the Fund may be subject to TRSs.
+Up to 300% of the Fund's assets may be the subject of TRSs, with an expectation that at any time up to 300% of the Fund's assets may be subject to such arrangements.